-Biochemical Oxygen Demand (BOD5) Total Kjeldahl Nitrogen (TKN) Nitrate plus Nitrite Total Suspended Solids Total Petroleum Hydrocarbons (TPH) E. coli or enterococcus iv.
+Total Suspended Solids Total Phosphorus

+Total Petroleum Hydrocarbons (TPH) Hardness

+E. coli or enterococcus

+iv.
 Continuous flow measurements shall be recorded at the in-stream monitoring station or other practical locations based on the approved study design.
 Data collected shall be used to estimate annual and seasonal pollutant loads and reductions, and for the calibration of watershed assessment models.
-Pollutant load estimates shall be reported according to any EPA approved TMDLs with a stormwater WLA.
+Pollutant load estimates shall be reported according to any EPA approved TMDLs with stormwater WLAs.